-About the Open Forum for QI in Public Health
+About the Open Forum for QI and Innovation in Public Health

 For the past twenty years, NNPHI has been convening public health experts to improve our public health system performance.
 The Open Forum Meeting for Quality Improvement (QI) in Public Health served as one of the signature communities we support to build knowledge together.
 Under NNPHI’s leadership, the Open Forums have fostered the development and growth of a thriving Community of Practice that has prepared local, state, Tribal, and territorial public health departments for accreditation, while building the capacity of these departments to apply frameworks and tools to public health practice.
 We have learned many lessons after holding 17 national Open Forum events that engaged more than 2,000 public health practitioners working in state, Tribal, local, and federal governments across 50 states, 22 Tribes, and 5 territories.
 In response to the changing needs of the public health workforce, NNPHI’s National Coordinating for Public Health Training is proud to launch Open Forum Next Generation (NxGen).